makersacademy/rps-challenge/README.md

 ## How to run

-- Fork or clone this repo, and run bundle install
+- Fork or clone this repo
-- Type rackup on the command line to start the server
+- Run bundle install on the command line
-- Navigate to localhost:9292 in a web browser
+- Navigate to your localhost in a web browser and run the application
-- Tests can be run by running rspec on the command line in the main project directory
+- Tests can be run by running rspec on the command line